idgenchev/namespace-node-affinity/README.md

 # Namespace Node Affinity

-Namespace Node Affinity is a Kubernetes mutating webhook which provides the ability to define node affinity for pods on a namespace level.
+Namespace Node Affinity is a Kubernetes mutating webhook which provides the ability to define node affinity and/or tolerations for pods on a namespace level.

 It is a replacement for the [PodNodeSelector](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#podnodeselector) admission controller and it is useful when using a managed k8s control plane such as [GKE](https://cloud.google.com/kubernetes-engine) or [EKS](https://aws.amazon.com/eks) where you do not have the ability to enable additional admission controller plugins and the [PodNodeSelector](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#podnodeselector) might not be available.
 The only admission controller plugin required to run the namespace-node-affinity mutating webhook is the `MutatingAdmissionWebhook` which is already enabled on most managed Kubernetes services such as [EKS](https://docs.aws.amazon.com/eks/latest/userguide/platform-versions.html).